 Ellis County, Kansas

 Ellis County was organized on October 28, 1867, by John Bauer; Joseph Duncan; Joseph S. Clarke; John V. MacIntosh; John M. Schlyer; Marcus J. R. Treat; William Rose; and William E. Webb.
-Containing the cities of Victoria, Ellis, Hays and Schoenchen, the county was named for Civil War Lieutenant George Ellis, Co.
+The county was named for Civil War Lieutenant George Ellis, Co.
 I, 12th Kansas Infantry, and Hays was designated the county seat.

 - See our Kansas Counties database for statistics in the county.